hannobraun/caterpillar/daily.md

 These are my daily thoughts on Caterpillar.
 If you have any questions, comments, or feedback, please [get in touch](mailto:hello@hannobraun.com).

+## 2024-04-30

+When I talked about the concept of "solid" and "fluid" code yesterday, I glossed over one thing.
+I said you could change the boundary between solid and fluid code on the fly, but that would still require machinery that you can connect to and deploy new versions with.
+Would that still be zero-overhead?

+Maybe not, but I don't think it matters.
+If you're deploying to a server, you would have some means to upgrade your application in any case.
+If you're deploying to microcontrollers, you might have a bootloader that you can use to upgrade your firmware over the network.
+In these situations, you have that overhead anyway.
+It just moves from SSH, or whatever you're using, into the language runtime.

+That still leaves some other cases, like function-as-a-service platforms, or deeply embedded systems that don't allow upgrading the firmware.
+If you're running something like that, and you can't afford the additional overhead, there could still be a "all-solid/no-updates" fallback mode.
+This would basically be the same as deploying any other compiled, non-interactive language.

 ## 2024-04-29

 I've talked about the possibility of exporting a program from the interactive